lucasnoce/BRS_v1/README.md

 # Project Requirements and definitions

+For a more updated project information, please refer to the General Requirements document on Documentation folder.
+The images and descriptions in this section may be out of date.

 ## Hardware
 The main objective with this project is to develop the device firmware, so hardware requirements are being defined based on components I have easy access to, mainly some off-the-shelf modules.
 If everything goes well after prototyping, I might review the project and design some proper hardware for it, but for now it is what it is.